tonaljs/tonal/packages/note/README.md

 - step {Number}: number equivalent of the note letter.
 0 means C ...
 6 means B.
 - alt {Number}: number equivalent of accidentals (negative are flats, positive sharps)
 - chroma {Number}: number equivalent of the pitch class, where 0 is C, 1 is C# or Db, 2 is D...
-- midi {Number}: the note midi number
+- midi {Number}: the note midi number (IMPORTANT! it can be outside 0 to 127 range)
 - freq {Number}: the frequency using an equal temperament at 440Hz

 This function *always* returns an object with all this properties, but if it"s